 - 1275cc: OHC 84bhp @ 6750rpm, 80lb ft @ 4500rpm

 The above figures look very impressive, and a bluff-fronted Mini Clubman fitted with the OHC 1275cc engine and twin HS6 SU carburettors could reach 100mph.
 It would be easy to accuse BL of another missed opportunity.
-But a look at the comparative figures for the existing overhead valve engines reveal another story.
+However, a look at the comparative figures for the existing overhead valve engines reveal another story.
 For a direct comparison first we will use the three Cooper S engines and then the standard tune single carburettor engines seen in the mainstream production Minis.